The podcast market will be worth around $5.03 billion by 2027.

 Pricing

-Note that Buzzsprout’s highest plan supports only 12 hours per month, making it insufficient if you plan to host long episodes and deep dives.
+Need to know: Buzzsprout’s highest plan supports only 12 hours per month.
+This won’t be enough if you plan to host long episodes and deep dives.

 - Easy editing: The Magic Mastering feature optimizes audio uploads to meet industry standards, eliminating the need for third-party tools.